James Charles: Tati Westbrook feud

-Grooming allegations
+Underage sexting scandal

 In February 2021, a 16-year-old boy named Isaiyah posted a video to TikTok alleging that Charles groomed him by sending him nude photos and pressuring him into sexting with him despite knowing his age.
-Charles responded to the video with a tweet denying the grooming accusations and stating that the boy initially claimed to be 18 years old.
-In March 2021, other underage boys accused Charles of sending unsolicited nude photos and pressuring them into sexting with him.
-In April 2021, Charles posted a 14-minute-long video titled Holding Myself Accountable, in which he stated that he sent sexually explicit messages to "two different people, both under the age of 18", though he denied knowing they were underage at the time.
+Charles responded to the video with a tweet denying the accusation of grooming, stating that the boy had claimed to be 18 years old.
+In March 2021, other underaged boys accused Charles of sending unsolicited nude photos and pressuring them into sexting with him.
+In April 2021, Charles posted a 14-minute-long video titled Holding Myself Accountable, in which he stated that he sent sexually explicit messages to "two different people, both under the age of 18" who, according to him, had each told him that they were 18 years old.
 Charles called his past behavior "reckless" and "desperate", stating, "to the guys involved in the situation, I wanna say I'm sorry.
 I'm sorry that I flirted with you and I'm really sorry if I ever made you uncomfortable.
 It is completely unacceptable".

 Later that month, Morphe released a statement saying they would cut business ties with Charles and YouTube temporarily demonetized his channel.
 He returned to YouTube with a video titled An Open Conversation in July 2021.
+In a July 2023 interview with Cosmopolitan, Charles denied the allegations of grooming, saying that screenshots from several accusers that went viral on social media were faked.
+He also stated that his brother had not spoken to him since the allegations were made and that he had contemplated suicide because of them.
+One of the initial underage accusers told Cosmopolitan that he had falsely told Charles he was 18 years old at the time and had privately apologized to Charles for his accusations.